-You can change the stroke color of the marker tool by clicking it in the toolbar and selecting a color from the palette:
+You can change the stroke color of the marker and highlighter tools by clicking it in the toolbar and selecting a color from the palette:

-The stroke color can also be modified after drawing with the Marker tool by selecting the stroke and choosing a color from the toolbar.
+The stroke color can also be modified after drawing by selecting the stroke and choosing a color from the toolbar.

 Learn more about drawing tools in FigJam →

 The eyedropper tool allows you to select and sample colors from any object or image on the board board.
 Use the eyedropper to identify colors and apply them to your objects.

 - Select the object you'd like to edit.

 - Click the color picker and select the gradient option.

 - Hover over the color in the canvas you'd like to sample.
 The magnifier window will show you both the color and hex code of the sampled pixel.